Croatia Travel Guide: Resources For Croatia Travel

 - The historical nucleus of Varazdin, north of Zagreb, which the New York Times named as one of the top places to visit in Croatia

-In case, you did not know that’s this beach – Zlatni Rat Beach, the beach with a long golden pebble tip that stretches out to the Adriatic Sea.
-Head to Brač Island, and make a beeline for the port town of Bol.
+In case, you did not know which one that is, it’s Zlatni Rat Beach, an iconic beach with a long golden pebble tip that stretches out to the Adriatic Sea.
+Head to Brač Island, one of those gorgeous Croatian islands, and make a beeline for the port town of Bol.

 Best Croatia Travel Guide Books

-Our goal is to be an excellent Croatia travel guide and blog, but we can’t, (well at least not yet), have been to every place in Croatia.
+Our goal is to be an excellent Croatia travel guide and blog, but we still haven’t been to every place in Croatia (well, at least not yet).
 We always suggest getting a travel book to read before your vacation to Croatia, to help you decide which places to go to in Croatia.
-Plus, planning is half the fun of a holiday in my opinion.
-So, which Croatia travel guide book is guaranteed to help you find the best places in Croatia to visit?
+Plus, planning is half the fun of a holiday, in my opinion.
+So, which Croatia travel guide book is guaranteed to help you find the best places to visit in Croatia?
 Here, let us help you choose the best guide book.

-Our top book suggestion if you are a first-time traveler to Croatia, and you are looking for a comprehensive guide book – get this lonely Planet Croatia book – it’s the newest edition released just this year.
-I love the colored maps – really helps to plan the perfect holiday.
+Our top book suggestion if you are a first-time traveler to Croatia, and you are looking for a comprehensive guide book, is this lonely Planet Croatia book.
+It’s the newest edition, released just this year and packed with Croatia information.
+I love the colored maps, which really help to plan the perfect holiday.

-We’re slowly updating our old guides ready for you in 2016 so check back often:
+We’re slowly updating the old guides on our Croatia travel blog, so check back often:

 - Dubrovnik Travel Guide.
 Everything you need to know about Dubrovnik